nextflow-io/nf-prov/BCO.md

 - `prov.formats.bco.usability_domain`
 - `prov.formats.bco.description_domain.keywords`
 - `prov.formats.bco.description_domain.xref`
+- `prov.formats.bco.execution_domain.external_data_endpoints`
+- `prov.formats.bco.execution_domain.environment_variables`

 These options correspond exactly to fields in the BCO JSON schema.
 Refer to the [BCO User Guide](https://docs.biocomputeobject.org/user_guide/) for more information about these fields.

+*NOTE: The `environment_variables` setting differs from the BCO standard in that it only specifies the variable names.
+Only the variables specified in this list will be populated in the BCO, if they are present in the execution environment.*

 Here is an example config based on the BCO User Guide: